Top 10 Richest Basketball Players

 How many players on this list are still playing today?

-On this list there are three players that still remain active in the NBA.
-Lebron James, who is one of the greatest basketball players of all time, has about three years remaining on his contract with the Los Angeles Lakers.
-It is believed that after this contract is completed he will either elect to retire or try to sign with the team that decides to draft his son.
-Along with James, James Harden and Kevin Durant are also still active in the league.
+On this list, there are three players that still remain active in the NBA.
+LeBron James, who is one of the greatest basketball players of all time, currently plays for the Los Angeles Lakers.
+It is believed that after this contract is completed, he will either elect to retire or try to sign with the team that drafts his son, Bronny.
+James Harden, Steph Curry, and Kevin Durant are also still active in the league.
 Durant currently plays with the Brooklyn Nets, while James Harden was traded from the Nets to the Philadelphia 76ers in the middle of the 2021-2022 season.
 Steph Curry, meanwhile, is still with his long-time team, the Golden State Warriors.

 Do higher salaries lead to more NBA Championships?

-These players are the richest players to ever pick up a basketball in the NBA.
-But the big question in sports is if money equates to winning championships.
-On this list, there are some of the greatest players in basketball history who have also been smart enough to invest their money after their career is over.
-On this list alone, with the ten players listed there have been a total of 24 NBA championships among them.
+The above players are the richest players ever to pick up a basketball in the NBA, but the big question in sports is if money equates to winning championships.
+There are some of the greatest players in basketball history on this list, players who have also been smart enough to invest their money in smart places after their career is over.
+On this list alone, among the ten players listed, there have been a total of 31 NBA championships among them.
 While there isn’t a firm connection between having more money and increased talent, the reverse seems to be the case.
 One thing that is clear is that greater talent can lead to more championships, which then makes it more likely that a player will receive lucrative contracts and business opportunities.